-These can include strong odor in the urine, burning sensation while peeing and frequent urination, however in older women, or when an infection is chronic this may not be the case.
+These can include a strong odour in the urine, a burning sensation while peeing and frequent urination, however in older women, or when an infection is chronic this may not be the case.
 Under these circumstances, often the only outward symptom is mental confusion and fatigue.

 When it comes to treating UTI symptoms, the default treatment from your doctor or medical professional will be an antibiotic prescription.